Go Backpacking

 If too-high a dose of scopolamine is accidentally given, it can be lethal.
 Keep a close eye on your drink, don't wander off alone in a busy bar or club, and don't accept drinks from strangers.

-Colombians love to offer shots of aguardiente as gestures of friendship, but it's best to only accept drinks from people you know and trust.
+Colombians often offer shots of aguardiente as a gesture of friendship, but it's best to only accept drinks from people you know and trust.

 Protect Your Valuables